theislab/cellrank/docs/index.rst

     :align: center

 **CellRank** :cite:`lange:22` is a modular framework to study cellular dynamics based on Markov state modeling of multi-view single-cell data.
-It estimates differentiation direction based on a varied (and growing!) number of biological priors including RNA velocity, pseudotime, developmental potential and experimental time points.
 See :doc:`about CellRank <about/index>` to learn more.

 CellRank scales to large cell numbers, is fully compatible with the `scverse`_ ecosystem, and is easy to use.
 In the backend, it is powered by the `pyGPCCA package <https://github.com/msmdev/pyGPCCA>`_ :cite:`reuter:19,reuter:22`.
 Feel